 After you die, sometimes it becomes necessary for a court to oversee the distribution of your assets.
 That’s where probate comes in.
 Probate is a process for determining heirs, paying creditors, and distributing assets.
 You can’t avoid probate with a will.
 Any contractual asset (bound by contract) payable to the estate of the owner must go through probate court.
-It also only applies to individual or jointly-owned property.
+Probate only applies to individual or jointly owned property.

-Probate laws differ by state as to the amount of assets an estate must have to be subject to probate.
+Probate laws dealing with the amount of assets an estate must have to be subject to probate differ by state.
 States often have simplified rules for what are defined as “small estates.”
-For an estate going through a regular probate process, typically after a death, the estate executor will file the will with the court, who will determine its validity.
+For an estate going through a regular probate process, typically after a death, the estate executor will file the will with the court, which will determine its validity.
 If you die without a will, a personal representative will file a petition with the court.
-Then the court appoints an administrator, usually the nearest relative.
-Notice of probate proceedings are published in the local newspaper to alert anyone with claims against the estate to file them, usually within five months.
+Then the court appoints an administrator, usually the nearest relative of the deceased.
+Notices of probate proceedings are published in the local newspaper to alert anyone with claims against the estate to file them, usually within five months.

-The Uniform Probate Code, established in 1969 and adopted by 18 states, specifies the rights of a surviving spouse when their spouse dies without a will or trust.
+The Uniform Probate Code, established in 1969 and adopted by 18 states, specifies the rights of a surviving spouse when someone dies without a will or trust.
 Their rights include:

-- The system also recognizes the fact of second marriages in which there may be other familial obligations with a better claim upon the deceased spouse’s property until the marriage has sufficient longevity to merit a full 50% share for the surviving spouse.
+The system also recognizes that in the case of second marriages there may be other family members with a better claim upon the deceased’s property when the marriage has not had sufficient longevity to merit a full 50% share for the surviving spouse.

 This material has been gathered from sources believed to be reliable and is provided for informational purposes only.
 Neither New York Life nor its agents provide tax, legal, or accounting advice.
 Please consult your own tax, legal, or accounting professional before making any decisions.